Anita Dunn: 2020 Biden campaign

 Dunn at a campaign event for Joe Biden in January 2020.

 Dunn was hired as a senior advisor to Joe Biden's 2020 presidential campaign in 2019 to assist with communications strategy.
 She first met Biden in the 1980s during her time as the communications director for the Democratic Senatorial Campaign Committee, and they reconnected in 2008 when Biden was named as Obama's running mate.
 After Biden's disappointing fourth-place finish in the 2020 Iowa Democratic caucuses, Dunn was elevated to a more senior position managing overall campaign strategy, personnel, and finances.

 On September 5, 2020, Dunn was announced to be a co-chair of the Biden-Harris Transition Team, which planned the presidential transition of Joe Biden.
 After Biden's victory in the general election, The Atlantic reported that Dunn was "the only person in modern presidential politics who has been in the inner circle of two winning candidates—first Barack Obama's and now Biden's."

 Biden administration

 On January 15, 2021, it was announced that Dunn would serve as a senior advisor to the president of the United States in the Biden administration.
 Dunn worked alongside fellow senior advisors Mike Donilon and Cedric Richmond.

 Dunn and her husband, Robert Bauer, assisted President Biden in preparation for the June 27 presidential debate during the 2024 presidential election campaign.

-In July 2024, it was reported that Dunn would be leaving her White House post to move over to the "Future Forward" super PAC supporting Vice President Kamala Harris’s campaign.
+In July 2024, it was reported that Dunn would be leaving her White House post to move over to the Future Forward PAC, supporting Vice President Kamala Harris' campaign.